redbubble/rb-graphql-template/README.md

 # GraphQL Template API

 This is a service template for a GraphQL-based API.
 It is a small stateless HTTP API that aggregates, proxies and transforms downstream APIs.
-In particular, this exposes a subset of the [Star Wars API](https://swapi.co).
+In particular, this template exposes a subset of the [Star Wars API](https://swapi.co).

 It aims to provide a simple, consistent, beginner- to intermediate-level stack, aimed at getting a small HTTP-based service up & running quickly with some things we care about in a production system, including: